 Engineering graduates, IT Professionals, Data Science Professionals having a strong background in Computer Science/Mathematics/Statistics can apply for Blockchain job roles.
 The best pathway to enter the Blockchain domain from these mainstream educational backgrounds is to take up a Blockchain certification course.

-upGrad offers three fantastic Blockchain courses – PG Diploma, PG Certification, and an Executive Program.
+upGrad offers three fantastic Blockchain courses – Executive PG Program in Blockchain from IIITB, Advanced Certification Program in Blockchain from IIITB, and an Executive Program.
 As mentioned before, a Blockchain aspirant must be well-versed in a variety of Blockchain tools and technologies and they must possess prior coding experience.

 5) Full Stack Software Developer

-Entry level full stack developers (less than one year of experience) can earn ₹375,000 per annum.
-Full stack developers between 1 to 4 years of experience can earn ₹553,000 per annum.
-Mid-level developers with 5 to 9 years experience earn ₹1,375,000 per annum.
+Entry-level full-stack developers (less than one year of experience) can earn ₹375,000 per annum.
+Full-stack developers between 1 to 4 years of experience can earn ₹553,000 per annum.
+Mid-level developers with 5 to 9 years of experience earn ₹1,375,000 per annum.

 The Indian IT/ITeS industry is projected to grow to US$ 350 billion by 2025, creating around 2.5-3 million job opportunities across the country.
 This only proves that the demand for Software Developers, including Full Stack Developers is only going to skyrocket in the coming years.